Research and Policy Analysis David L. Warren Presidentdavid@naicu.edu Biography Photo

 Frank Balz has been affiliated with NAICU since 1978.
 In his current position, he develops and manages research, analysis, and information services on behalf of independent higher education.

 In 1978 Balz joined the staff of the National Institute of Independent Colleges and Universities, a research organization that was affiliated with NAICU.
 He was appointed executive director of NIICU in 1986, and became NAICU's vice president for research and policy analysis when the two organizations merged in 1995.
-He received his B.A. degree from King's College, and holds M.A. and M. Phil. degrees from George Washington University.Wendy Weiler
+He earned a B.A. degree from King's College (PA), and holds M.A. and M. Phil. degrees from George Washington University.Jason Ramirez

 Marcia Brooks provides staff support to the research and policy analysis staff, and is responsible for publication order fulfillment.
-She attended Prince George’s Community College.
+She attended Prince George’s Community College (MD).